Brian-M-code/pizza-hub/README.md

 ## Bugs Known

-The site had problems running some images moreso on the home images.
-A well known bug is on the effect of the nav bar as you scroll down the page.
+Currently no known bugs if any contact me .

-## Technologies/Languages Used
+## Technologies-Languages Used
-html-create and develop the actual webpage content css and bootstrap - Extensively used inorder to customize and restyle the webpages as a whole. markdown - Extensively create a detailed readme Javascript and jQuery - Largely used for the interaction of the page with the user.
+- html-create and develop the actual webpage content
+- css and bootstrap - Extensively used inorder to customize and restyle the webpages as a whole.
+- markdown - Extensively create a detailed readme
+- Javascript and jQuery - Largely used for the interaction of the page with the user.

+## Setup Instructions.

 ## Support and contact details
 incase you are not able to view certain applications or parts of the website feel free to submit an email to mutuma.brian@yahoo.com